ewersoncarmo/design-patterns/README.md

 ## Composite

 The Composite Pattern composes objects into tree structures and lets clients treat individual objects and compositions of objects uniformly.

+## Iterator

+The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.